Florence is in many ways the antithesis of Rome. The Renaissance city is much smaller than the capital and far less

 Florence is a city for walking.
 Expats who live and work in the centre won’t have a problem getting around on foot.
 Most locals and all tourists do it, so expats in a hurry should avoid the heavy foot traffic of the main streets around Il Duomo.

-Buying a pocket-sized map to help get around in Florence during their first couple of weeks is advisable.
 The city is small, but it has many side streets and alleyways that are easy to get lost in, so a reliable map application is recommended.

 Expats committed to walking everywhere should also bear the weather in mind.
 Florence is prone to extremes, so walking in summer or winter can be a test of endurance.
 Summer days can be sweltering so expats travelling on foot should bring an umbrella and lots of water to avoid dehydration.

 Florence is generally safe, as the main streets are packed with people at almost all hours.
 That said, expats should be careful of walking around the San Lorenzo Markets, Santa Maria Novella Station and the outer streets late at night and early in the morning.
 These are some of Florence’s less wholesome and trafficked areas, so it’s a good idea to catch a taxi instead.

 Remember to always use caution when walking on or crossing the roads in Italy.
 Italian road culture can be aggressive, and many drivers assume that they will have the right of way, even at pedestrian crossings, so expats should always look before they cross.